Partnership for Responsible Augmented Intelligence (AI) in Kidney Health

 Co-Hosted by American Society of Nephrology, Windreich Department of Artificial Intelligence and Human Health at Icahn Mount Sinai School of Medicine, and Renal Research Institute.

-This hands-on workshop is designed to introduce nephrologists, fellows, nurses, dietitians, and social workers to the fundamentals of artificial intelligence (AI).
-Sessions are designed to engage care providers with experience at every level.
-Kidney care will be front and center and will be used in the simulation of practical applications and case studies.
-The session will be interactive and hands on, and each participant will be required to bring a computer to complete workshop exercises.
-Fellows are invited to submit abstracts for consideration and presentation.
+This hands-on workshop introduced nephrologists, fellows, nurses, dietitians, and social workers to the fundamentals of artificial intelligence (AI).
+Sessions were designed to engage care providers with experience at every level.
+Real-world kidney care scenarios were used in the simulation of practical applications and case studies.
+The session was interactive and hands-on, and each participant completed workshop exercises on their own laptop.
+Fellows presented abstracts for group discussion and learning.

 Learning Objectives